-Excreta falls into a composting chamber directly beneath the toilet pedestal.
-Naturally occurring bacteria, fungi, worms and other organisms thrive on this organic matter and break it down into humus.
-The use of an appropriate ‘soak’ material is necessary, as is controlling moisture through urine separation and ventilation.
+The excreta falls into a composting chamber directly beneath the toilet pedestal.
+Naturally occurring bacteria, fungi, worms and other organisms will thrive on this organic matter and break it down into humus.
+The use of an appropriate ‘soak’ material is necessary (see below for more), as is controlling moisture through urine separation and ventilation.

 Human excreta can contain pathogenic bacteria, viruses and protozoa, and may be dangerous to human health.
 Composting kills these human pathogens and the finished compost is safe and free from odour.
 The compost, usually removed once per year, is an excellent soil conditioner ideal for use on ornamental flowers and shrubs.

 A reliable and robust approach for the UK climate is to alternate annually between two separate chambers.
 The active chamber fills with excreta and soak over the course of the first year.
 When it reaches capacity the pedestal is moved across to the resting chamber for the second year.
 The contents of the first chamber then have a full year to compost with no fresh additions.

 By the end of the second year the contents of the original chamber are fully composted and can safely be removed.
 To continue the cycle the pedestal is moved back above the empty chamber while the other matures.
 This batch processing means there is no contamination of mature compost with fresh faeces.